oneapi-src/level-zero-spec/include/core/PROG.md

   ::xe_device_properties_t.numAsyncComputeEngines.
 - The maximum number of simultaneous copy command queues per device is queried from
   ::xe_device_properties_t.numAsyncCopyEngines.
-- All command lists executed on a command queue are gaurenteed to only execute on its single, physical input stream; e.g., copy commands in a compute command list / queue will execute via the compute engine, not the copy engine.
+- All command lists executed on a command queue are guaranteed to only execute on its single, physical input stream; e.g., copy commands in a compute command list / queue will execute via the compute engine, not the copy engine.